canonical/spark-client-snap/docs/tutorial/t-spark-submit.md

 kubectl logs $pod_name -n spark | grep "The number of vowels in the string is"
 ```

 In this section, we learnt how to submit jobs using `spark-submit`.
-In the next section, we'll learn how to process streams of data in Spark.
+In the next section, we'll learn how to process streaming data in Spark.